xiaoyaoo11/simple-surr/README.md

 # Simple Surround Plugin

 This Neovim plugin provides a simple way to surround selected text or the word under the cursor with custom or predefined styles.
 It also includes functionality to remove or change surrounding characters.
+But it is just fit with my needs (simple), if you find alternative to it, please use.
+(I will add more functions that I think I need to use while surrounding text.
+Such as: surround a line, selected text after spliting by specified character, for instance: ",")

 ## Features